Aquaman (TV pilot)

 Aquaman is an American superhero unsold television pilot developed by Smallville creators Alfred Gough and Miles Millar for The WB Television Network, based on the DC Comics character of the same name.
-The pilot show was produced by both DC Comics and Warner Bros.
-Television Studios, with the cooperation of Tollin/Robbins Productions.
-Millar Gough Ink, who was also known from producing the Superman prequel hit series, Smallville, also produced the film.
+The pilot show was produced by Millar Gough Ink, DC Comics, and Warner Bros.
+Television Studios.
 Gough and Millar wrote the pilot, which was directed by Greg Beeman.
 Justin Hartley starred as Arthur "A.C."
-Curry, a young man living in a beachside community in the Florida Keys who learns about his powers and destiny as a monarch and protector of the underwater kingdom of Atlantis.
+Curry, a young man living in a beachside community in the Florida Keys who learns about his powers and destiny as the Prince of Atlantis.

 The Aquaman pilot was expected to debut in the fall schedule of 2006, but following the merger of the WB and UPN, the resulting CW Network opted not to buy the series.
-After they passed on the pilot, it was made available online through iTunes in the United States on July 24, 2006 and became the number-one most downloaded television show on iTunes.
+After they passed on the pilot, it was made available online through iTunes in the United States on July 24, 2006, and became the number-one most downloaded television show on iTunes.
 It received generally favorable reviews, was later released on other online markets, and aired on Canada's YTV.

-In the pilot, Aquaman's mother Atlanna is kidnapped by a mythological siren.
-A decade later, Aquaman learns that he and his mother are exiled Atlanteans, and that he is the legitimate prince of Atlantis.
-He faces the siren Nadia in a battle to the death, and then starts training under a new mentor.